 This way, your nutrition and fitness goals are predetermined, so you can focus on action rather than planning.

 3. Promise to commit

-With small tasks planned out, the next step in achieving a New Year resolution is to make a promise to yourself.
+With small tasks planned out, the next step in achieving your goal is to make a promise to yourself.

 It’s also important to understand that the journey may include a few road bumps along the way.

 Committing to the process helps people recognize that “the path to a goal isn’t necessarily a straight line,” Feldman says.

 As you progress with your plan, tracking your progress (no matter how small ) can help you reaffirm that promise you made to yourself.